Although this was originally written in September 2019, I have continually edited w/ last update as of August 2022.

 Nobody Backs Silly Worthless Magic Internet Money

 Ultimately, all money is worth something only because someone else will accept it in a transaction.
 Money by itself is generally worthless, and just a value holder everyone accepts in order to efficiently transact in a society.
 This allowed us to move beyond basic bartering and trading, to specialize labor, and so on.
 There is nothing inherently more valuable about a currency because it's backed by a government.
 It might provide a greater perceived security in that currency, because of that central authority.
 I would submit, however, that many, many, governments throughout history have destroyed the worth of their currencies, and you've seen all kinds of hyper-inflationary events, like the Weimar Republic, Venezuela today, and others.
 As of October 21, 2020, Bitcoin had already made an all-time high vs 7 currencies affecting about 500 million people worldwide, despite being only about $13,000 USD (or just under 70% of the USD all-time high of around $20,000).
-Today, 2/16/2021, Bitcoin stands at $50,000 USD and has made an all-time high against every currency in the world, including the USD.
+As of 12/31/2021, Bitcoin stood at about $50,000 USD and is at or near an all-time high against every currency in the world, including the USD.
 Additionally, states can and do fail, which tends to be bad for their currencies as well.
 So, while it seems like you want your money to be backed by a country - I would turn that around and say that you should prefer your money to be backed by no one central authority and instead be decentralized.
-(With the obvious caveat that other people and businesses must also accept it) And I believe the longer the time frame you zoom out, the more this becomes obvious.
+And the longer the time frame you zoom out, the more this becomes obvious.
+As great as Rome was, it eventually fell.
+Historically all empires and nations have fallen and been dissolved, consumed, or conquered.

 Bitcoin is the truth in this regard.
 It's a self-fulfilling prophecy of the inevitable march of monetary soundness.